jeffcheung2015/gallery_django_backend/README.md

 to run the server, run `source venv/bin/activiate`<br/>
 then go into backend folder<br/>
 run `python manage.py migrate` [only 1st time running]<br/>
-run `python manage.py shell`<br/>
-copy and paste the content of '/backend/backend/prerunScripts' into the shell and run them.<br/>
 run `python manage.py runserver`<br/>

 then for the frontend part,<br/>